 So, why are goals that relate to communication important?

-McKinsey & Company puts it in a nutshell in their The State of Organizations 2023 report.
-“Purposeful communication is a skill and an art.”
-To achieve it, leaders, managers, and influencers must be ready to create and convey genuine messages that demonstrate vulnerability and empathy.
+To achieve meaningful communication, leaders, managers, and influencers must be ready to create and convey genuine messages that demonstrate vulnerability and empathy.

 Why are Communication Goals Important?